TelluIoT/ThingML/README.md

 ## &#x1F537; Compile ThingML from the sources

-> You need Git, Git LFS, Maven, and a proper JDK8+
+> You need Git, Maven, and a proper JDK8+

 ```bash
 git clone https://github.com/SINTEF-9012/ThingML.git